This page was last updated on: October 26, 2007

 RIGHT: Line drawing of dig at Junction 8 - click on image to enlarge.

 Amongst those interested were several children as it was half-term.
 One young man of about 9 years of age, even brought along some finds he had dug up in has back garden for the archaeologist to evaluate, something emulated by several of the adults attending as well.
-Where their items were of interest, the owners were recommended to report their finds to Verulamium Museum under the Portable Antiquities Scheme, http://www.findsdatabase.org.uk/hms/home.php?publiclogin=1 and eventual inclusion in the Hertfordshire Sites & Monuments
+Where their items were of interest, the owners were recommended to report their finds to Verulamium Museum under the Portable Antiquities Scheme, http://www.findsdatabase.org.uk/hms/home.php?publiclogin=1 and for eventual inclusion in the Hertfordshire Sites & Monuments Record.

 Dacorum Heritage Trust's Curator, Richard Lewis, also brought along a selection of double-sided panels describing mostly Roman finds in the Hemel Hempstead area, as well as a display case full of artefacts.